TimFenwick15/dotmatrix-arm/README.md

 Driving an LED dotmatrix with an STM32F411e-Discovery.

+## Unit Testing
+Trying unit testing with Unity because it seems to be the easiest to set up.

+Their approach is:
+- Write a test source file that includes a main function
+- Compile this to run on the host PC
+- Run the executable to run the test script

+Or:
+- Write a test source file without a main function
+- Run an included Ruby script to generate a test runner for that file
+- Compile the test runner file - this will have a main function
+- Run the executable as before

+So to add a test, you would write a test file, update the build command (I'm using a batch script, make is a better option), run all executables to run the test suite.

+Requirements:
+- Ruby
+- GCC (MinGW on Windows) on your path

+You could do a similar thing without using the supplied Ruby script, by making each test script expose a run function, and writing a TestRunner source file that runs each of these.

+Then you can compile a single executable with a single build command, and run your whole test suite at once.
+For a small project like this, this seems easier to maintain.
+For a larger project, this could lead to longer build times.

+The process for adding a test becomes: write the test script, add the run function to the TestRunner, make sure the source file under test is included in the build command, then run the executable.

+A disadvantage of doing this is the results show tests as coming from the test runner file rather than the test script.
+The line numbers refer to the test scripts, and the function names tell you where to look.

+Requirements:
+- GCC (MinGW on Windows) on your path

+I've chosen the second method because you don't need to maintain a make file, it doesn't depend on external tools, the batch file to run this is simple, and building everything is fast in a project of this size so I don't need to worry about running tests on a portion of my code base.

+### Files that can be unit tested
+- Animation.c: yes - contains several functions that can be unit tested, has a static function that it would be useful to have tests for
+- GPIO.c: no - when built statically, you get SEGFAULTS when running the executable, I think because there's a macro to a memory locaiton that doens't make sense on a host PC
+- Graphics.c: yes
+- LedMatric.c: no - depends on GPIO.c, and contains funcitons that aren't easy to test - eg a definition of an ISR
+- Sprite.c: yes - although the tests are trivial

+### Unit testing static functions
+Found several recomendations to #include the whole source file into the test script to get access to static data.
+IF you do this, you can't build the source file or you'll get redefined symbol errors.
+Any files that depend on this one will break too.

+## GDB
+GDB was useful while debugging the test executable.

+Start GDB on the exe:
+$ gdb Unity\test.exe

+Run the exe:
+$ run

+If you compile wiht the -g3 flag, gdb can interogate line numbers when there is a fault.

 ## Board can't communicate
 The current commit leaves the board in a state where is cannot communicate with the PC.
 OpenOCD gives an "Error: libusb_open() failed with LIBUSB_ERROR_NOT_SUPPORTED" error.